Implementation of swapped marker order

 '3.13.*' == python_full_version # wildcard failed entirely

 However, packaging has never supported this.
-There are no fewer than three open PRs to add this:
+Someone noticed late last year, opened an issue, and now there are no fewer than three open PRs to add this (some clearly assisted or more by AI):

 uv also doesn’t fully support this, but it partially does, which I think is why we’ve started getting PRs to fix it now after all these years.
 (Specifically, uv pip install "tqdm; '3.13' <= python_version" works with uv, but uv pip install "tqdm; '3.14.*' == python_full_version" doesn’t work - it just always installs regardless of the python version.)
 Though maybe it’s just because someone noticed it, opened an issue, then people are picking it as an easy thing to fix, I don’t know.
 No one has pointed at a real package trying to use this.